GTA 6 will solidify gaming's role at the heart of entertainment

 Consumers holding out on upgrading to newer generations negatively impacts the total addressable market for publishers making games exclusively on the “new consoles”, as seen in the lower-than-expected sales of games like Final Fantasy VII Rebirth and the Dead Space remake.
 The new-gen fence sitters are limiting sales and network effects of new-gen exclusive games.

-Enter GTA VI.
+Enter GTA 6.

 Here is how it will help drive console revenues:

-- GTA VI has enough cultural clout to bring back entire demographics to gaming; GTA has enjoyed immense popularity since the release of GTA III in 2001, almost 25 years ago now, meaning there’s a cultural touchpoint for all generations.
+- GTA 6 has enough cultural clout to bring back entire demographics to gaming; GTA has enjoyed immense popularity since the release of GTA III in 2001, almost 25 years ago now, meaning there’s a cultural touchpoint for all generations.
 FOMO and word of mouth will take care of the rest

 - Many consumers who began playing during the lockdowns but stopped after the world opened up again will likely return for GTAVI